jasonzengvan/sudoku/README.md

 3. empty some cells of the full board to make it a puzzle

 ##### Puzzle Solving
-This program basically runs a brute-force search algorithm since there is no better algorithms.
+This program basically runs a brute-force search algorithm since there is no better algorithm.
-It tries or possibilities until find a valid solution.
+It tries all possibilities until find a valid solution or notify the player to clean some invalid cells.